cncf/tag-security/assessments/projects/thanos/self-assessment.md

 ###### Simplified Step-by-step description of how Thanos works:
 * The user wants metrics.
 * The user initiates a query to gather the metric data.
-* Metric data is pulled from the Thanos store and Thanos sidecar.
+* Metric data is pulled from the Thanos' store and Thanos sidecar.
 The querier performs mandatory operations such as filtering, aggregation and compaction.
     * The Thanos query uses the gRPC protocol to talk to Thanos store and the sidecar.
 * The metrics are delivered to the user.